Soccer Drills

 Cone Slalom

 Six to eight cones in a straight line, two yards apart.
 Each player dribbles through the cones using both feet, then sprints around the last cone and back.
-Cue points: small touches, head up between cones, both feet.
-The classic introductory dribbling drill.
-Belongs in every practice for ages 6 and up as a warm-up.
+The classic introductory dribbling drill that belongs in every practice for ages 6 and up as a warm-up.

 Tap-and-Go Box

 Four cones forming a 5-by-5-yard box.
 Each player taps the ball with the sole of one foot, then the other, working around the box.
-Adds the inside roll once the basic tap is consistent.
-Builds soft touch and ankle control.
+Add the inside roll once the basic tap is consistent.
 Five minutes is plenty.

 Inside-Outside Roll

 Each player with a ball, spread across the area.
-Coach calls a move and times it for 30 seconds: inside-foot push, outside-foot push, sole roll, inside-outside combination.
+The coach calls a move and times it for 30 seconds: inside-foot push, outside-foot push, sole roll, inside-outside combination.
 Forces players to work both feet.
-Cue: small touches, ball stays close to the foot, head comes up between touches.

 Scissor and Step-Over